 - Ensuring the highest standard of hygiene for our facility, our employees, and our volunteers

-- Supporting legislation to increase funding and flexibility for federal nutrition and other developing emergency programs
+- Supporting legislation to increase funding and flexibility for federal nutrition and other emerging hunger-relief programs